Skip to contents

 Ice Fishing Certainty-site (degenerate bus-route) design

-Camera Surveys Counter and ingress-egress preprocessing, camera effort
+Camera Surveys Counter and ingress-egress preprocessing, count imputation, camera effort

 Aerial Surveys Single-overflight effort with calibrated open-hours scaling